Surya-K-Ratheesh/ARAS/README.md

 ## Overview

-Interactive 3D landing page for **ARAS** — a construction and technical services company.
-Built with Three.js for the architectural/engineering-themed 3D background, featuring a full company profile with services, divisions, clients, and contact info.
+Interactive landing page for **ARAS** — a construction and technical services company.
+Featuring a full company profile with services, divisions, clients, and contact info, along with a built-in AI chatbot to instantly answer client queries.

 ### Live Demo